This information describes leptomeningeal metastases (LEP-toh-meh-NIN-jee-ul meh-TAS-tuh-SEEZ) and explains how they’re

-If your doctor thinks you have LM, you might have a magnetic resonance imaging (MRI) scan of your brain or spine.
+If your healthcare provider thinks you have LM, you might have a magnetic resonance imaging (MRI) scan of your brain or spine.
 An MRI scan can be used to diagnose LM.

-Your doctor might want to do a lumbar puncture (sometimes called a spinal tap) to remove a small amount of CSF and look for cancer cells in your CSF or see how many cancer cells are in your CSF.
+Your healthcare provider might want to do a lumbar puncture (sometimes called “LP” or a spinal tap) to remove a small amount of CSF and look for cancer cells in your CSF.

 During a lumbar puncture, your healthcare provider will give you a local injection (shot) of lidocaine (a medication to numb the skin on your lower back).
 Then, your healthcare provider will put a needle through your skin and into your spinal canal, below the level of your spinal cord.
 This procedure allows your healthcare provider to remove a sample of CSF, which will be sent to the pathology department for review.

 Treatment for Leptomeningeal Metastases

 The goal of treatment for LM is to relieve your symptoms and try to kill the cancer cells in your meninges and CSF.
 You might have radiation therapy, chemotherapy, or both.
-The type of treatment your doctor thinks is best depends on the type of cancer you have, your symptoms, and your test results.
-Your doctor and nurse will talk with you and your family about your treatment plan.
+The type of treatment your healthcare provider thinks is best depends on the type of cancer you have, your symptoms, and your test results.
+Your healthcare provider will talk with you and your family about your treatment plan.

-You might get radiation therapy to places where clusters of cancer cells are causing symptoms, such as your head, areas on your spinal cord, or both.
+You might get radiation therapy in places where clusters of cancer cells are causing symptoms, such as your head, areas on your spinal cord, or both.
 Sometimes, radiation therapy is given to one area first and to another area later.

 Radiation therapy is usually given in an outpatient center, but it can also be given while you’re in the hospital.
-You and your doctor will make this decision together.
+You and your healthcare provider will make this decision together.